CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 ### FORM

-Couch has two tags that are used for building forms - the form tag and the input tag.<br/>
+Couch has two tags that are used for building forms - the form tag and the input tag.
 If you already have an existing form, it is straightforward to port it to Couch, as we'll soon see.
-But first we must ask the question that if we already have an HTML form, why would we want to port it to Couch at all?<br/>
+But first we must ask the question that if we already have an HTML form, why would we want to port it to Couch at all?
 The reason is that having a HTML form is only half the story.
 The other half is processing the submitted form.
-This includes validating all submitted values, reporting errors if any and taking the desired action after successful form submission.<br/>
+This includes validating all submitted values, reporting errors if any and taking the desired action after successful form submission.
-This processing of a form normally requires a custom coded PHP script, which usually is a painful task for a web-designer.<br/>
+This processing of a form normally requires a custom coded PHP script, which usually is a painful task for a web-designer.
 A form created using Couch tags, on the other hand, doesn't require any such processing script.
-The Couch tags have enough intelligence built into themselves to handle all the required processing.<br/>
+The Couch tags have enough intelligence built into themselves to handle all the required processing.
 This makes it immensely easy, even for someone who is not very comfortable with PHP, to build web forms of almost any complexity.

 The _contact.php_ we have been working on already has a web form.
-Let us see how to port it to Couch.<br/>
+Let us see how to port it to Couch.
-Let us begin by converting the HTML form tag to its Couch counterpart.<br/>
+Let us begin by converting the HTML form tag to its Couch counterpart.
 The original opening HTML form tag was -

 ![](../../../../assets/img/contents/portfolio-site-163.png)